 - How resources will be allocated: Project budget allocations are typically split up by deliverables

-- A timeline: This breaks down when you expect to spend the money associated with each project deliverable
+- A project timeline: This breaks down when you expect to spend the money associated with each project deliverable

 We’ll go into more detail on how to build each of these components into your budget shortly.